Summit Brewing Company

 As of 2017, Summit beers are available from distributors in five U.S. states (Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin).
 The brewery currently brews seven year-round styles, a variety of seasonal styles, and limited release beers.
 2018 saw the launch of new year-round beers such as Summit Dakota Soul, a traditional Czech-style Pilsener; Summit Skip Rock, a white ale; and Summit Keller Pils, an award-winning, unfiltered German-style Pilsner.

 In July 2018, Summit Brewing Company completed a renovation of the Summit Ratskeller, its public bar and patio area in St. Paul.
 The Summit Ratskeller features Summit's entire lineup of beers, plus exclusive beers served only on site.
 The Rathskeller also provides access to the Summit Brewing Co.
 Gift Shop as well as tours of the brewery.

-As of 2018, Summit Brewing Co. remains the second-largest brewery in Minnesota, after August Schell Brewing Company.
+As of 2018, Summit Brewing Company remains the second-largest brewery in Minnesota, after August Schell Brewing Company.

 Summit reached an agreement with the Minnesota Twins baseball team in 2021, renaming their Keller Pils to Twins Pils.
 The distinctive Minnesota Twins bat-shaped tap handles are made by Pillbox Bat Company in Winona, Minnesota.

 In 2023, Mark Stutrud announced that he was retiring as CEO of Summit Brewing Company after 37 years.
 He was replaced by Summit's former Chief Strategy Officer, Brandon Bland.

+In September 2026, BMO Bank initiated foreclosure proceedings against Summit Brewing Company after the brewery defaulted on $8.2 million in loans taken out in 2024.